Renters out there can probably relate to missing out on at least some of these FUN-damental things while living in their rental.

 Have you ever lived in a rental where you could truly express yourself?
 Depending on your landlord, paint could be out of the question or even removable decal stickers (which is often recommended as a damage-free alternative although they still get a little tricky to remove without destroying your paint job).
 Even investing in furniture to suit your home can be frustrating.
 Especially when you move out of your rental and your carefully selected fridge doesn’t fit into the recess at your new place!

 Take the stress out of finding your next rental and think about moving into your dream home.
-Try our Rent vs Buy quiz now to see if you can buy a new home right now for what you pay in rent.
+Because our team are experts at helping first home buyers into an affordable first home, we can even help you own your own home for what you pay in rent!
+Take the quiz to find out!